NEW: More than 1.2 million people were advised to evacuate to shelters, officials say

 A Japanese surfer is also missing after disappearing in waves near Tokyo suburb

 Typhoon Phanfone hit central Japan on Monday, disrupting air and train travel

 The last body has been recovered of three U.S. airmen who died when a powerful typhoon struck just off Japan, according to the official website of Kadena Air Base, the U.S. military installation where the men were serving.

-The two airmen were among four who were washed out to sea as a group of them took photos of big waves on a beach on the island of Okinawa on Sunday afternoon, according to the Japanese Coast Guard.
+The three airmen were washed out to sea Sunday as a group of them took photos of big waves on a beach on the island of Okinawa, according to the Japanese Coast Guard.